Impact of non-Markovian evolution on characterizations of quantum thermodynamics: Preliminaries

+Upon comparing the above equation with Eq. (\ref{eq-analytical_ergo1}), we observe that for positive $z(t)$ and zero coherence term $x(t)/2$, the incoherent ergotropy $\mathcal{W}_i$ becomes equal to the ergotropy $\mathcal{W}$.
+Further, the incoherent ergotropy is always positive here and gets contribution only from the population terms of $\rho(t)$.
+The incoherent ergotropy in terms of the function $G(t)$ and the initial state $\rho(0)$ defined above Eq. (\ref{eq-analytical_ergo2}), is given by

+Moreover, it is straightforward now to get the expression for the coherent ergotropy $\mathcal{W}_c = \mathcal{W} - \mathcal{W}_i$ for the state $\rho(t)$ given in Eq. (\ref{eq-Bloch_vec}) and system Hamiltonian $H_S$ in Eq. (\ref{eq-system_ham}).
+This is given by

-The coherent ergotropy $\mathcal{W}_c$ is the work that is exclusively stored in the coherence.
-This can be quantified by the relative entropy of coherence defined in Eq. (\ref{eq-coherence_1}).
-The expression for the coherent ergotropy was derived in~\cite{Francica_coherent_ergo} and can be written in terms of classical relative entropy as
+The coherent ergotropy $\mathcal{W}_c$ is the work that is exclusively stored in the coherence. his can be verified from the above equation.
+We note here that whenever the coherence term $x(t)/2$ of the state $\rho(t)$ is zero, the coherent ergotropy of the system also becomes zero.
+Also, the coherent ergotropy becomes the full ergotropy for the negative values of $z(t)$.
+The expression of coherent ergotropy $\mathcal{W}_c$ in terms of the function $G(t)$ and for initial state $\rho(0)$ can be obtained in a similar manner as done for ergotropy and incoherent ergotropy using Eq. (\ref{eq-xt_yt_zt}).
+Furthermore, we outline the relationship between the coherent ergotropy and the relative entropy of coherence $C(\rho)$ defined in Eq. (\ref{eq-coherence_1}).
+The expression was derived in~\cite{Francica_coherent_ergo} and can be given via quantum relative entropy as